Maplecroft/osm_maps/README.md

 Once you manage to see your openstreet data rendered in tilemill, we are ready to customize it with the srtm data.

+In the tilemill folder there is a sample `project.mml` file, with all the srtm layers generated from `make_project_frag.py`.
+In `base.mml` you can find the other customization bits.

+In `tilemill/layers` you can find the customized shapefiles referenced in `project.mml`.